Boost Your Career By Solving This Problem For Your CEO

 - Without the proper framework for decision-making processes, costs can quickly add up.
 In a real life example, a company missed the opportunity to renew its low-rate lease because it overlooked putting the renewal deadline in its calendar.
 Missing the option extension date, and having to obtain a new lease, cost the company more than $1 million.

 - Too many controls can also cause problems.
 When over-control exists, employees find they are working around the rules to get things done.
 This creates a culture of rule bending where employees are unsure how they are expected to behave at work.
-Finding a good balance of controls will give your business framework and flexibility without the unwanted surprises.

 Not a member-scholar yet?
 Join our financial community here!